 There’s just one last thing we have to talk about.
 Where do you actually find writers you can test and add to your content community?
 That’s where nDash comes in.

 Meet nDash—The Content Community Platform Built for HubSpot Agencies

 We’ve used many tools over the years to manage our freelance writers.
 But no matter what we tried, we couldn’t find anything that really brought all of our needs together and was specifically designed for freelancers.
 So, we created one!

-The nDash platform was built around three key ideals:
+The nDash platform was built around three content creation as a service ideals:

 - Former Agency Knowledge: nDash was built off the success of nDash Marketing, our former content marketing agency.
-As a former agency ourselves, we understand the challenges you face and have designed our solution to help you solve them.
-All of our resources and education stem from years of growing not just individual clients, but the HubSpot partners we also provided content for.
+As a former agency ourselves, we understand the challenges you face.
+We’ve designed our solution to help you solve them.
+All of our resources and education stem from years of growing not just individual clients but the HubSpot partners we also provided content for.
 These agency partners have helped prove the success agencies can see with outsourcing content.

 - Content Pitches: The best way to get your agency clients to write more content is to give them content ideas.
-But if your content team doesn’t have the time or expertise to create great content pitches, it can be difficult to keep your clients engaged.
-With an nDash profile, your client’s company group will receive content pitches from experienced freelancers and you only pay for the ones your client likes.
+If your content team doesn’t have time to create great pitches, it can be difficult to keep clients engaged.
+With an nDash profile, your client’s company group receives content pitches from experienced freelancers.
+You only pay for the ones your client likes.

-- Higher Quality Writers: Unlike traditional crowdsourcing platforms whose writers benefit from being generalists, nDash’s content community is filled with specialists who focus on specific topics and industries.
-When your agency needs an expert writer in a specific industry it is easy to find them.
+- Higher Quality Writers: Unlike traditional crowdsourcing platforms whose writers benefit from being generalists, nDash’s content community is filled with specialists.
+They focus on specific topics and industries.
+When your agency needs a subject matter expert, it’s easy to find them.
 Now you can tell any prospective client, “we have a guy for that.”